Do I need a visa for Spain?

 Be sure to check that your trip will not exceed the 90-day period if you have travelled to other Schengen countries within the last 180 days – if so, you’ll need to apply for a visa or you may be fined or banned from entering the Schengen Area.
 If you plan on staying for longer than 90 days or intend to find work, you will also need to apply for the relevant visa.

-Passport holders from over 100 countries will need to apply for a Schengen visa at their local Spanish consulate or embassy before travel, including Cambodia, Ecuador, India and Nepal.
-This can take at least two weeks, so make sure you're organised and don’t leave it to the last minute.
+Passport holders from over 100 countries must apply for a Schengen visa at their local Spanish consulate or embassy before travel, including Cambodia, Ecuador, India and Nepal.
+This can take at least two weeks, so ensure you're organised and don’t leave it to the last minute.
 And remember – visa and entry requirements can change at any time, so it's always best to check for the latest information before your trip.

 If you’re a non-Schengen or EU national, you’ll need to clear immigration upon arrival and must meet the following requirements: